24Bouchers/Capping/README.md

 2. Components: Various Bootstrap components like navigation bars, forms, buttons, and cards are used to maintain uniformity in design.

-3. Customization: While we rely on Bootstrap for the majority of the styling, custom CSS has also been written to further tailor the look and feel to match our specific design requirements.
+3. Customization: While we rely on Bootstrap for the majority of the styling, custom CSS has been written to further tailor the look and feel to match our specific design requirements.

 4. Consistency: Bootstrap's comprehensive component library ensures a consistent and modern user interface, enhancing usability and aesthetics.